 The development of contemporary Nordic Animism reengages in dialogue with—rejected animist knowledge.
 As animists, we explore revalorizing traditional animist knowledge of sustainability sensitization, comparable to what Hahnegraaf calls the “restoration of cultural memory”.
 This approach enables us as Euro-descendants to engage our traditional knowledge through open and organic dialogue.
 We must release our culturally-construction self-image from the confines of nationalist nostalgia for brutality, such as the notion of the colonizing “Viking” as an essential ‘whiteness of whiteness’, and free ourselves from the confines of specific scientific projects (such as understanding religiosity inside defined historical contexts).

-You can assist with its development by providing support through the Nordic Animism Patreon.
+The development of the Nordic Animism perspective is an ongoing endeavour and you can assist with its development by providing support through the Nordic Animism Patreon.